esheldon/wq/README.md

 To get a job listing us "ls".
 Send -f or --full to see a full list of nodes for each job and the full command line.
-Send -u/--user to restrict the job list to a particular user.
+Send -u/--user to restrict the job list to a particular user or list of users (comma separated).

     wq ls
     wq ls -f
-    wq ls -u username --full
+    wq ls -u username
+    wq ls -u user1,user2 -f

 Here is an example of a normal listing